chombourger/memtraq/README.md

 2) MEMTRAQ\_LOG

 Can be set to redirect the memtraq output to a file.
-By default, the memtraq output otherwise goes to stdout!

-3) MEMTRAQ\_RESOLVE

-If set to 0, memtraq will not try to resolve addresses to symbol names.
-This is recommended for slow devices as backtrace\_symbols() is costly operation.

-4) MEMTRAQ\_BACKTRACE\_FREE
+3) MEMTRAQ\_BACKTRACE\_FREE

 If set to non-zero, memtraq will emit the backtrace for the calls to free() or alike.

+4) MEMTRAQ\_TARGET

+Set to an IP address for logging memory transaction over UDP.
+Stream should be captured with udp-logger.pl and later processes with memtraq.pl.

 Processing memtraq log files
 ----------------------------